Michal Horodník

-Michal Horodník (born 29 October 1996) is a Slovak footballer who plays as a midfielder for KFC Komárno in the 2.
-Liga.
+Michal Horodník (born 29 October 1996) is a Slovak footballer who plays as a midfielder for ŠK 1923 Gabčíkovo.

+During his career, he had also played for the Slovakia national under-19 football team.

 Club career

-MFK Košice
+Košice

-He made his debut for Košice on 20 May 2014 against Ružomberok, entering in as a substitute in place of a future Slovak international Erik Pačinda, in the 71st minute of the game.
+While playing for the Košice reserves, Horodník broke a record for scoring the fastest goal, scoring in the 10th second of a match against MŠK Rimavská Sobota.
+He made his first league debut for Košice on 20 May 2014 against Ružomberok, entering in as a substitute in place of a future Slovak international Erik Pačinda, in the 71st minute of the game.

+Later career

+On 21st July 2020, it was announced that Horodník would be joining MFK Skalica.